BenWare144/KDSRGAN-2018/README.md

-## This code is a modificaiton from the code of this repository
+## KDSRGAN
-[SRGAN](https://github.com/tensorlayer/srgan) which will soon be moved into [here](https://github.com/tensorlayer/tensorlayer/tree/master/examples)
+An application of knowledge distillation in GAN SuperResolution This code is a modificaiton from the code of this repository [SRGAN](https://github.com/tensorlayer/srgan) which will soon be moved into [here](https://github.com/tensorlayer/tensorlayer/tree/master/examples)

-this is an implimentation of the sargan network
+this is an implimentation of the SRGAN network
 ### SRGAN Architecture
 TensorFlow Implementation of ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/abs/1609.04802)